GoogleChrome/accessibility-developer-tools/README.md

 ## Including the library

 The simplest option is to include the generated `axs_testing.js` library on your page.
+After you build, you will have two versions of `axs_testings.js`:
+* Distribution Build: project-root/dist/js/axs_testing.js
+* Local Build (use if you make changes): project-root/tmp/build/axs_testing.js

 Work is underway to include the library in WebDriver and other automated testing frameworks.